 Hepatitis B is caused by virus that affects the liver and can cause permanent damage.
-It's the biggest cause of liver cancer worldwide.
+It's one of the most common causes of liver cancer worldwide.
 You need your liver to digest food and remove waste from your body.

-There are around 150 cases of hepatitis B reported in Ontario each year.
+There are over 100 cases of hepatitis B reported in Ontario each year.
 People with the disease often become tired, feverish, lose their appetite, and sometimes get yellow skin and eyes (called jaundice).
 However some people can get the virus and not have any symptoms.
 That means they can infect someone else without knowing.
 It is important therefore to get immunized.

 How you can catch hepatitis B